bdsc-tds/xenium_analysis_pipeline/README.md

 #### 10X Xenium Ranger

-The 10X Xenium Ranger version we use here is 3.0.1 (Sep.
-19th, 2024).
+The 10X Xenium Ranger version we use here is 4.0.0.
 A link is used to download the software from the [10X website](https://www.10xgenomics.com/support/software/xenium-ranger/downloads).
 Since 10X regularly updates this link, users should replace it with the most recent one if the container fails to be built:

 ```bash
 # the current working directory is the root of this repo